Welcome to the Bumbastories Countdown. A semi-mystical review of the numbers. A salute to the Magic of Numbers. Today we salute the Three.

 More about the hexagon in another post.
 Back to the three.
 We grow up listening to stories about the Three.
 The Three Bears, The Three Little Pigs.
 Three wishes!
-Of course, we heard those stories during the Terribles Threes, and childhood goes by 1,2,3, as they say.
+Of course, we heard those stories during the Terribles Threes.

 As adults we encounter the Three Musketeers, Three Coins in the Fountain, Three Days of the Condor, Three Dog Night, the Three Stooges, and the Tri-State area.
 In basketball there’s Phil Jackson’s triangle offense, Miami’s Big Three, and the Triple Double (sounds like an oxymoron, though!).
 Baseball has the triple play, three bases (the fourth is called Home), and three strikes and you’re out as already mentioned.
 Speaking of three strikes and you’re out, I’m out of here (three sheets to the wind!).